Main Page

 After his encounter with Lisa, Chris returned to Kamloops,[59] a city 500km inland with roughly the same population as Nanaimo.
 Chris had been, two months earlier, released from Kamloops Correctional Centre where he'd served 10 months for three Fraud-related charges, plus an Assault which may have occurred in the courtroom during the trial.[59]

 Chris was located when Kamloops RCMP arrested him around July 20th on charges of Fraud and Theft stemming from an incident in Kamloops a year earlier.[59]
 In an unusual move two days later, the courts transferred the two charges from Kamloops to Nanaimo — although only the Theft charge arrived.[59]
-There is no mention of the Fraud charge after the transfer out of Kamloops.
+There is no mention of the Fraud charge after it was transferred out of Kamloops.

 Chris was transported back to Vancouver Island, and released.[59]
 The next day he was questioned about Lisa's disappearance.[59]